Any question that liaisons were asked more than once, is listed here along with the associated answer.

 Why do some of my departments never receive any recalls?

 The department(s) may be customized.
 National Recall Alert Center only posts recalls to its standard departments.
 A non-standard department must have recalls reassigned to it by your standard departments or contact your personal liaison to enable department tagging allowing auto forwarding of your choice.

 How can I get an overview of the status of the recalls in each of my departments?

-Click on the Reports tab and choose Recalls by Department from the dropdown menu.
+Click on the Reports tab and choose Recalls by Department Report from the dropdown menu.
 It is then possible to change the date range that you wish to view.

 How do I determine how many recalls my facility has received?

-Click on the Reports tab and choose Recalls by Hospital from the dropdown menu.
+Click on the Reports tab and choose Recalls by Hospital Report from the dropdown menu.
 It is then possible to change the date range that you wish to view.
 This report will give you the total number of unique recalls for your facility within that date range.
 In other words, if a recall is sent to multiple departments it will only be counted once.

-How can I can get an overview of how long each of my departments takes to respond to the recalls?
+How can I get an overview of how long each of my departments takes to respond to the recalls?